Your Cart

 IN PARTNERSHIP WITH Heal It Mastermind - Sept 2025

-Through these targeted writing exercises, participants were encouraged to give voice to their experiences, actively challenge internalised doubts, and begin to cultivate a stronger, more empowered sense of self within their communities.
+Through guided writing exercises, participants were supported in voicing their experiences, challenging internalised doubts, and strengthening a more empowered sense of self.

 Whose Story Are You Raising?